influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/production_installation/data_node_installation.md

 #### Load balancer

-InfluxEnterprise does not function as a load balancer.
+InfluxDB Enterprise does not function as a load balancer.
 You will need to configure your own load balancer to send client traffic to the data nodes on port `8086` (the default port for the [HTTP API](/influxdb/v1.5/tools/api/)).